The Insolvency Review: Switzerland

 The success of insolvency proceedings largely depends on the value of assets that can be brought into the estate, and if the estate can be adequately secured.
 There is always a risk of the debtor diminishing its assets.
 The DEBA deals with this risk extensively and provides for legal remedies either to secure the estate or to repatriate assets belonging to the estate, for example by way of clawback actions.

 Only acts committed by the debtor prior to the opening of bankruptcy proceedings can be subject to clawback actions.
-The bankruptcy administrator or the composition liquidator is entitled to bring forward clawback actions against the contractual party of the debtor, or the debtor itself in the name of the bankruptcy estate, within two years of the opening of bankruptcy proceedings or within two years of the confirmation of the composition agreement.
+The bankruptcy administrator or the composition liquidator is entitled to bring forward clawback actions against the contractual party of the debtor, or the debtor itself in the name of the bankruptcy estate, within three years of the opening of bankruptcy proceedings or within three years of the confirmation of the composition agreement.
 A creditor may only bring such a claim in its own name after assignment of this right from the bankruptcy estate.

 The DEBA provides for three types of clawback actions, in relation to: